apache/pekko-persistence-cassandra/docs/src/main/paradox/server.md

 [DataStax Astra](https://www.datastax.com/products/datastax-astra) is built on Apache Cassandra and should therefore also work without surprises even though there is no continuous integration tests for it in this project.
 See @ref:[DataStax Astra configuration](astra.md).

-[Lightbend support](https://www.lightbend.com/lightbend-subscription) only covers usage with Apache Cassandra, DSE and DataStax Astra.

 Several other alternatives are listed below.
-Be aware of that this project is not continuously tested against those and currently not covered by Lightbend support.
+Be aware of that this project is not continuously tested against those.

 * @ref:[CosmosDB](cosmosdb.md)
 * @ref:[DataStax Astra](astra.md)